ehsankorhani/advanced-js/04-design-patterns/01-factory-method/README.md

 var myX5 = carFactory.createCar({ type: "SUV", engine: "v8" });
 var myMiata = carFactory.createCar({ type: "Coupe" });

-myX5.start();
+myX5.start(); // The v8 engine is starting...
-myMiata.start();
+myMiata.start(); The v4 engine is starting...
 ```

 <br>

 ## Applicability

-* When we don’t know beforehand the exact types and dependencies of the objects and we want to defer that to run time.
+* When we don’t know beforehand the exact types and dependencies of the objects and would want to leave this to run time.

-* Can reduce code complexity in decision making matrixes.
+* Can help reduce the complexity of decision making matrixes